-SECTION 1 Introduction 6 Section 1.1 You are enrolled in Astiva Health Advantage, which is a Medicare HMO.
-6 Section 1.2 What is the Evidence of Coverage booklet about?
-6 Section 1.3 Legal information about the Evidence of Coverage 6 SECTION 2 What makes you eligible to be a plan member?
+SECTION 1 Introduction 6 Section 1.1 You are enrolled in Astiva Health Advantage, which is a Medicare HMO 6 Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
 7 Section 2.1 Your eligibility requirements 7 Section 2.2 What are Medicare Part A and Medicare Part B?
-7 Section 2.3 Here is the plan service area for Astiva Health Advantage 7 Section 2.4 U.S. citizen or lawful presence 8 SECTION 3 What other materials will you get from us?
-8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 8 Section 3.2 The Provider Directory: Your guide to all providers in the plan's network 9 Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network 9 Section 3.4 The plan's List of Covered Drugs (Formulary) .
-10 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs .
-10 SECTION 4 Your monthly premium for Astiva Health Advantage .
-11 Section 4.1 How much is your plan premium? .
-11 Section 4.2 There are several ways you can pay for your plan premium .
-11 Section 4.3 Can we change your monthly plan premium during the year? .
-11 SECTION 5 Do you have to pay the Part D "late enrollment penalty"? .11 Section 5.1 What is the Part D "late enrollment penalty"? .
-11 Section 5.2 How much is the Part D late enrollment penalty? .
-12 Section 5.3 In some situations, you can enroll late and not have to pay the penalty .
-13 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty? .
-14 SECTION 6 Do you have to pay an extra Part D amount because of your income? .
-14 Section 6.1 Who pays an extra Part D amount because of income? .
-14 Section 6.2 How much is the extra Part D amount?
-Section 6.3 What can you do if you disagree about paying an extra Part D amount? .
-15 which can be a few areas and by an every meaning and contract and a series of the contract and the contract
+7 Section 2.3 Here is the plan service area for Astiva Health Advantage 7 Section 2.4 U.S. citizen or lawful presence SECTION 3 What other materials will you get from us?
+8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 8 Section 3.2 The Provider Directory : Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory : Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs SECTION 4 Your monthly premium for Astiva Health Advantage .
+11 Section 4.1 How much is your plan premium?
+11 Section 4.2 There are several ways you can pay for your plan premium 11 Section 4.3 Can we change your monthly plan premium during the year?
+11 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
+11 Section 5.1 What is the Part D "late enrollment penalty"?
+Section 5.2 How much is the Part D late enrollment penalty?
+Section 5.3 In some situations, you can enroll late and not have to pay the penalty 13 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
+14 SECTION 6 Do you have to pay an extra Part D amount because of your income?
+14 Section 6.1 Who pays an extra Part D amount because of income?
+Section 6.2 How much is the extra Part D amount?
+Section 6.3 What can you do if you disagree about paying an extra Part D amount?
+Section 6.4 What happens if you do not pay the extra Part D amount?